 Itanagar, the capital of Arunachal Pradesh is a prime tourist destination.
 Located at the foothills of Himalayas, the capital of the state boasts of its natural beauty and picturesque location.
 Its mention in the prime Hindu legends Ramayana and Mahabharata draws attention of the tourists from all over the globe.
 Apart from this, glimpses of existence of different tribal groups in its olden days make it more special.

 As per different legends, Itanagar was home to various characters of Mahabharata and Ramayana.
-According to these legend Princess Rukmini, Lord Parashuram and King Bhismaka were the characters, who have spent a long time in Itanagar.
+According to these legends, Princess Rukmini, Lord Parashuram and King Bhismaka spent a long time in Itanagar.
 It is also believed that Itanagar also served for Tibeto-Burman tribes in its olden days.
 The historical records of the place speak about Ahom dynasty, Monpa and Sherdukpen tribes.

 This fourteenth century fort holds a great place in the history of Itanagar.
 The name Itanagar is borrowed from this magnificent fort.
-Built in 14th or the 15th century the fort does have an irregular shape.
-Made of around 80 lakhs bricks this glorious structure is one of its kind.
-The fort is the contribution of Ahom dynasty, who have left the evidences of their existence in form of this fort.
+Built in 14th or the 15th century, the fort does have an irregular shape.
+Made of around 80 lakh bricks, this glorious structure is one of its kind.
+The fort is the contribution of Ahom dynasty which left the evidences of its existence in form of this fort.
 For entrance, there are three gates that are on western, eastern and the southern sides of the fort.

 Situated in Naharlagun, Polo park is another popular attraction of Itanagar.
 People with their interest in flora or who wish to spend a quality time with their loved ones visit this park.
 Located on top of a ridge, the park is an interesting place.

 Set amidst the manicured gardens, Buddhist temple is a spiritual place.
-This new yellow-roofed temple draws attention of the visitors.
+This new yellow-roofed temple draws attention of every visitor.
 Highlights of the shrine are the stupa and a tree planted by Dalai Lama.

 Namdhapa National Park, Ganga Sekhi Lake, Tawang, Malinithan and Tezu are some excellent options to explore.
 These remain foremost in the list of must visit places of tourists, visiting the place.